 There is no better way to experience the rich culture and ancient history of Iceland than by visiting the museums and art galleries that showcase it all.
-From folklore and legends to architecture, the arts and geology - there really is something for everyone.
-Take a look at our guide to the top museums and galleries in Reykjavik and throughout Iceland so that you can start planning the best attractions in the capital.
+From folklore and legends to architecture, the arts, and geology, there really is something for everyone.
+Take a look at our guide to the top museums and galleries in Reykjavík and throughout Iceland so that you can start planning to see the best attractions.

 Perlan

-Offering a 365-degree view of Reykjavik, the Perlan is bursting to the brim with interactive exhibitions that are simply not to be missed.
-Experience stories about the Northern Lights, enter an ice cave, catch sight of a lava show and find out more about the infamous Icelandic glaciers in this fantastic planetarium.
-The impressive building was inaugurated in 1991 and features a large glass dome which sits on top of six district heating tanks.
-The tanks can hold a total of around 24 million litres of geothermal water which is heated naturally below the surface of the earth.
+Offering a 365-degree view of Reykjavík, the Perlan is bursting to the brim with interactive exhibitions that are simply not to be missed.
+Experience stories about the Northern Lights, enter an ice cave, catch sight of a lava show, and find out more about the infamous Icelandic glaciers in this fantastic planetarium.
+The impressive building was inaugurated in 1991 and features a large glass dome that sits on top of six district heating tanks.
+The tanks can hold a total of around 24 million litres of geothermal water, which is heated naturally below the surface of the Earth.

 Information about Perlan